sulu/web-js/README.md

 ### Embedding in template

-For efficient handling its recommended to use it with a template engine like twig.
+For efficient handling it's recommended to use it with a template engine like twig.

 #### Twig